+44 (0)1872 487 500 Open an Account

 While looking at historical Euro to Dollar exchange rate charts, I would start by asking these questions:

-• When did the exchange rate last trade at current levels?
+• When did the rate last trade here?

-• How high or low is the exchange rate compared to the last 5 years?
+• How does the rate compare to the high and low of the last 5 years?

-• How long has the current trend in the exchange rate been running?
+• How long has the current trend been running?

 Answering these questions will give you a good indication of whether now is a good time to make your currency transfer.

-At Key Currency, you can ask these questions directly to a currency exchange expert who can offer insight and help you find the best time for you to make your transfer.
+At Key Currency, you can speak directly to a currency exchange expert who can offer insight and help you find the best time for you to make your transfer.

 That’s why it can often pay to speak to a currency exchange expert.

-These days, most money transfer companies want you to conduct the entire transfer by yourself.
+These days, you will find most money transfer companies want you to do the entire money transfer by yourself.

 And you want to make sure all the international payment details are correct.